meltano/meltano/README.md

 ### Meltano Model

 Meltano uses models based on the [LookML](https://docs.looker.com/data-modeling/learning-lookml/lookml-terms-and-concepts#model) language.
-They allow you to model your data so you can easily analyze and visualize it in Meltano Analysis.
+They allow you to model your data so you can easily analyze and visualize it in Meltano Analyze.

 ### Meltano Transform